User experience design: Design

 When the designer has a solid understanding of the user's needs and goals, they begin to sketch out the interaction framework (also known as wireframes).
 This stage defines the high-level structure of screen layouts, as well as the product's flow, behavior, and organization.
 There are many kinds of materials that can be involved during this iterative phase, from whiteboards to paper prototypes.
 As the interaction framework establishes an overall structure for product behavior, a parallel process focused on the visual and industrial designs.
 The visual design framework defines the experience attributes, visual language, and the visual style.

 Once a solid and stable framework is established, wireframes are translated from sketched storyboards to full-resolution screens that depict the user interface at the pixel level.
 At this point, it is critical for the programming team to collaborate closely with the designer.
 Their input is necessary to create a finished design that can and will be built while remaining true to the concept.

-Test and iterate
+User research

-Usability testing is carried out by giving users various tasks to perform on the prototypes.
-Any issues or problems faced by the users are collected as field notes and these notes are used to make changes in the design and reiterate the testing phase.
-Aside from monitoring issues, questions asked by users are also noted in order to identify potential points of confusion.
-Usability testing is, at its core, a means to "evaluate, not create".
+User research is the systematic study of target users and their requirements in order to add realistic contexts and insights to the design process.
+It commonly involves methods such as interviews, surveys, field studies, and contextual inquiry.
+The data gathered from user research helps designers understand user goals, behaviors, and pain points, which in turn informs design decisions throughout the product lifecycle.
+By grounding design choices in evidence rather than assumptions, user research reduces the risk of creating products that fail to meet user needs.
+It also supports the creation of user personas and scenarios, which help maintain a user-centered focus during design and development.